clickpaysa/clickpay-cscart/README.md

 1. Navigate to the order details page
 2. Click on `Request a replacement or a refund`
-3. Select `Refund`, selecte the products & quantities, add any comments
+3. Select `Refund`, select the products & quantities, add any comments
 4. Click `Return`

 ***Notes:***